Looking for your next adventure? It starts here!

 HOW FIT DO I NEED TO BE?

-This easy to moderate graded trip will be most enjoyed by women who are reasonably active and happy to participate in paddling, swimming and walking.
-Physical activity can be up to six hours a day.
+This moderate graded trip where at times be be hard due to change in wind contiions or swell.
+This trip will be most enjoyed by women who are reasonably active, have good mobility and happy to participate in paddling, swimming and walking.
+Physical activity can be up to six - eight hours a day.
 Due to weather conditions some days may include some strenuous activity.
 On average we paddle 10-15km in double kayaks.
+We also carry kayaks up over the sand and rocks each day.
+Women must be aware there is lifting of the kayaks and carrying gear up onto beaches to set up camp.

 Jenny Leon - NSWTo be honest I didn't really read the itinerary and just thought "I need a holiday".
 This was not a holiday.
 It was an expedition adventure!!
 I can't believe I used to sit by the pool for fun!
 Kayaking Hinchinbrook exceeded my expectations.
 I loved camping on the beach and eating the yummy food.
 The women were all so lovely and the leaders were brilliant.
 I feel refreshed and so proud of myself to kayak everyday in the open ocean.
 One of the best things I've ever done in my life and I don't say that lightly!"
 THANK YOU! x